wu-json/heroku-pinger/README.md

 # heroku-pinger

-If you need to keep a free-tier heroku app alive, run this node.js process :).
+If you need to keep a free-tier heroku app alive, run this node.js process to keep those dynos running. 🦖